Scanpath Prediction on Information Visualisations: Discussion

-\textbf{Scanpath Metrics:}\xspace Our user study gave a clear answer to which method predicts scanpaths that are perceived as most natural/human-like, and which metrics are closer to human ratings on information visualisations.
-Our method is the second most comparable (mean\,=\,1.98, SD\,=\,0.96), directly following the human baseline (mean\,=\,1.54, SD\,=\,0.80), and is significantly closer to human scanpaths than any existing scanpath prediction baselines.
+\textit{Scanpath Metrics.} As discussed above, current scanpath metrics are devised for natural scenes and have not been tested on information visualisations.
+Moreover, the quantitative rankings (\autoref{table:quantitative}) and human ratings (\autoref{fig:qualitative}) disagree with which method can produce human-like scanpaths better.
+Therefore, it is necessary to take a deep look into how well current scanpath metrics work on information visualisations.
+Our user study gave a clear answer to which method predicts scanpaths that are perceived as most natural or human-like, and which metrics are closer to human ratings on information visualisations.
+Our method is the second most comparable ($\mu$\,=\,1.98, $\sigma$\,=\,0.96), directly following the human baseline ($\mu$\,=\,1.54, $\sigma$\,=\,0.80), and is significantly closer to human scanpaths than any existing scanpath prediction baselines.
 The scanpaths predicted by \methodNameShort are visually more similar to human scanpaths, which is in agreement with expert ratings from our user study.
-Saltinet~\cite{assens2017saltinet} is the next preferred method but closer visual inspection of the scanpaths reveals that many fixations are scattered throughout the image, including also in white spaces~(see \autoref{fig:qualitative}).
-The scanpaths produced by DCSM~\cite{bao2020human} that achieved the highest score in terms of DTW, as well as PathGAN~\cite{assens2018pathgan} that achieved the highest score for sDTE and two dimensions of Multimatch, are very different from a qualitative point of view: Fixations predicted by DCSM are clustered in several smaller regions, while those predicted by PathGAN are clustered in the centre of the visualisation~(see \autoref{fig:qualitative}).
+Saltinet~\cite{assens2017saltinet} is the next preferred method, but closer visual inspection of the scanpaths reveals that many fixations are scattered throughout the image, including also in white spaces~(see \autoref{fig:qualitative}).
+The scanpaths produced by DCSM~\cite{bao2020human} that achieved the highest score in terms of DTW, as well as PathGAN~\cite{assens2018pathgan} that achieved the highest score for sDTE and two dimensions of MultiMatch, are very different from a qualitative point of view: Fixations predicted by DCSM are clustered in several smaller regions, while those predicted by PathGAN are clustered in the centre of the visualisation~(see \autoref{fig:qualitative}).
 This shows that DCSM and PathGAN fail to predict scanpaths that are rated as human-like, although they rank first in some scanpath metrics.